 Ian: You mentioned an apprenticeship.
 Where did you end up doing that, and what was the apprenticeship about?.

 Steffen: I was into electronics a lot as a child, and I wanted to do that as my regular job.
-With most people in the GDR, if you weren’t doing your A levels and study, you would get an apprenticeship.
-I don’t know the percentage, but I think the vast majority was going that route.
+With most people in the GDR, if you were not doing your A levels and study, you would get an apprenticeship.
+I do not know the percentage, but I think the vast majority was going that route.
 You would have 10 years of school education, and then two or three years of apprenticeship, and then you would just start your regular job life.
-For me, there weren’t too many companies around us offering apprenticeships for what I wanted to do.
+For me, there were not too many companies around us offering apprenticeships for what I wanted to do.
 My marks in school were not that great, so I was between two and three all the time, which was one the best and five the worst.

 Steffen: I was going back to that other place, and they were actually saying, you can get in.
-I was in that other place, and funny enough, they didn’t do the education themselves, so they sent me to that other place, to REMA Stollberg.
+I was in that other place, and funny enough, they did not do the education themselves, so they sent me to that other place, to REMA Stollberg.
 They had wide eyes when they saw me on day one.
-Before that, they said, you can’t come, and then I was going in through that other company, sending me over there for my apprenticeship.
+Before that, they said, you ca not come, and then I was going in through that other company, sending me over there for my apprenticeship.
 I ended up in the place where I wanted to go, but with some detours, so to say.

 REMA Stollberg

-Ian: REMA were making Hi-Fi equipment as well, weren’t they?.
+Ian: REMA were making Hi-Fi equipment as well, were not they?.

 Steffen: True, yeah.